buildtesters/buildtest/docs/gettingstarted/buildingtest.rst

 will report the excluded buildspecs in the output and ``-x`` option can be appended multiple times.
 The ``-x`` can be a file or a directory and behaves similar to ``-b`` option.

-.. command-output:: buildtest build -b general_tests/configuration/ -x general_tests/configuration/ulimits.yml
+.. command-output:: buildtest bd -b general_tests/configuration/ -x general_tests/configuration/ulimits.yml

 .. _build_by_tags: